pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 The other advantage, is that when the data are normalized, it is easier to compare the parameters and the results with other problems.
 Many of the thumb rules for setting the hyperparameters such as the learning rates assume that the data are preprocessed.

 In our case, we won't use all these fancy things.
 We will keep things simple and only cancel the mean and divide by 255 to have the values in $$[-0.5, 0.5]$$.
-A reason why, we don't divide by the standard deviation is that some pixels are white in all the images and consequently their standard deviation is equal to zero.
+A reason why we don't divide by the standard deviation is that some pixels are white in all the images and consequently their standard deviation is equal to zero.

 {% highlight python %}
 def preprocess_dataset(X, mean=None):